xBlaz3kx/faceit-task/Readme.md

 - Passwords are hashed using bcrypt and stored in the database.
 - For simplicity's sake, we don't validate any input data.
 - Getting a user or listing users won't return the password hash in the response object (for security reasons).
+- Simplified change streams - the service currently emits changes to multiple GRPC clients using an internal notification/messaging system.
+Changes are emitted in the service level, after the database operation is successful.
+- Currently, all changes are emitted to all clients.
+This could be improved by adding a filter to the change stream.
+- The health checks are implemented using the HTTP API.
+The healthcheck endpoint is available at `/healthz`.
+This could've been implemented using gRPC as well.
+- TLS certificate handling is not implemented, but should be added for production use.
+- Both GRPC and HTTP API are using logging and recovery middleware/interceptors.
+In production, full observability would be nice as well.